 Tips for Success

-For this recipe, I recommend that you preheat the air fryer.
+For this recipe, I recommend that you preheat your air fryer.
 My Cosori has a preheat button that allows me to preheat the air fryer before putting in the food.

-I do cook many frozen foods at 400 degrees F but I like to use a lower temperature for these onion rings because I’ve found that cooking them at high temperature results in an overcooked exterior and undercooked interior.
+I do cook many frozen foods at 400 degrees F but I like to use a lower temperature for these onion rings so they cook evenly.
+I’ve found that cooking them at high temperature results in an overcooked exterior and undercooked interior.

 Keep the air fryer onion rings frozen until you’re ready to cook them.